Military history of Nigeria during World War II: Burma

 The Allied forces in Burma faced a more experienced and entrenched Japanese Imperial force.
 Despite this, through use of aerial re-supply and effective use of the jungle terrain, the Allied forces were able to push the Japanese out of Burma.
 The jungle terrain forced the Allied forces to adopt new tactics and logistical strategies, a task which the Nigerian forces excelled at.
 The two West African divisions uniquely used non-combatant soldiers as porters, auxiliaries head-carrying supplies and ammunition.
 While British units used traditional resupply methods, the African porters enabled the West African divisions greater mobility than even the famed Chindit units native to Burma.
 The British units used their air-superiority to great effect throughout the campaign, with the RAF flying resupply missions which enabled the Allied forces to effectively fight in the jungles.

 West African casualties in Burma, August 1944.
 Soldiers from the 81st (West Africa) Division had been injured in intense jungle conflict.

 The 81st Division was initially deployed deep into the front, where it faced intense fighting for nearly a year before being relieved by the 82nd Division.
 By January 1945, the 82nd Division had reached Apuakwa on the Kaladan River, where they had been ordered to meet up with the 81st Division.
 From here the 81st Division was initially intended to return to India for rest and refit, and the 82nd Division was to take up the 81st Division's role of engaging Japanese elements.

 The largest engagement of the campaign fought by Nigerian forces was the Battle of Myohaung, a swiftly executed operation to seize the town of Myohaung.
 Both Nigerian divisions were deployed to encircle the city, with the 81st Division due to return to India after the town's capture.
 After some fierce fighting on the outskirts of the city, the Japanese forces evacuated the city upon realizing they had been surrounded.
 The recapture of Myohaung was strategically important as the city lay on major supply routes for Japan.

-Actions of the Allied combatants ultimately forced a Japanese evacuation of the Mayu peninsula, capturing areas which had been held by Japan for nearly four years.
+Actions of the Allied combatants ultimately forced a Japanese evacuation of the Mayu (Myanmar) peninsula, capturing areas which had been held by Japan for nearly four years.
 British troops continued to advance along the Mayu peninsula until the Japanese conceded the area entirely.
 The involvement of Nigerian forces was critical for this campaign.